Malachi's misery: Oranga Tamariki slated by Ombudsman over inaction

 "It is my view that Oranga Tamariki omitted to do all that was necessary and desirable, and it should have investigated the report of concern."

-After Malachi was admitted to hospital on Novmeber 1, his uncle called Oranga Tamariki to complain but was told at first that there was no complaints process.
+When Malachi was admitted to hospital on November 1, his uncle called Oranga Tamariki to complain but was told at first that there was no complaints process.
 Malachi died shortly afterward.

+Malachi's cousin said the whānau were grateful to the Ombudsman's office for their mahi and manākitanga.

+"Unlike our experience with Oranga Tamariki we have felt heard and respected.

+He slated Oranga Tamariki for their poor response to whānau when concerns were raised.

+"Oranga Tamariki did not act on their expressions of concern.
+You would've thought they'd be owed an explanation by the agency, but that has not occurred."

-"I am concerned about the advice and information that is publicly available about Oranga Tamariki's feedback and complaints process," Boshier said.
+Boshier said he was concerned about the advice and information that was publicly available about Oranga Tamariki's feedback and complaints process.

 "There isn't a dedicated complaints line nor is there information available on its website about how the complaints process works."

-Overall, the Chief Ombudsman has found Oranga Tamariki acted unreasonably and wrongly.
+Overall, the Chief Ombudsman found Oranga Tamariki acted unreasonably and wrongly in the case of little Malachi.

 "Oranga Tamariki's response to Malachi's cousin's report of concern does not appear to have fulfilled the bare minimum of the process required to ensure Malachi's safety.
 It also acted unreasonably in providing incorrect information to Malachi's uncle."